KIGNet: Physics-Motivated Multi-Graph Representation Learning for Explainable Jet Tagging: Conclusion

 \section{Conclusion}

-We introduce the Explainable Particle Chebyshev Network (E-PCN), a graph neural network that integrates kinematic variables into jet tagging.
-By processing four parallel graph representations weighted by angular separation ($\Delta$), transverse momentum ($k_T$), momentum fraction ($z$), and invariant mass squared ($m^2$), E-PCN achieves macro-averaged accuracy of 94.67\%, AUC of 96.78\%, and AUPR of 82.41\% on the \texttt{JetClass} benchmark, showing improvements of 2.37\%, 4.13\%, and 24.88\% over the baseline PCN.
-Through Gradient-weighted Class Activation Mapping (Grad-CAM), we quantify the importance of each kinematic variable.
-Angular separation and transverse momentum together account for approximately 76\% of the model's predictive power (40.72\% and 35.67\%, respectively).
-This is physically meaningful because these quantities encode the collimation structure and dynamics of particle showers, which are core observables in the Lund plane formalism.
-Momentum fraction and invariant mass squared contribute the remaining signal, distinguishing differences in particle production mechanisms across jet classes.
+We have introduced the Kinematic Interaction Graph Network (KIGNet), a graph neural network that integrates Lund plane kinematic variables into jet tagging.
+By processing four parallel graph representations weighted by angular separation ($\Delta$), transverse momentum ($k_T$), momentum fraction ($z$), and invariant mass squared ($m^2$), KIGNet achieves macro-averaged accuracy of 95.07\%, AUC of 96.61\%, and AUPR of 81.52\% on the \texttt{JetClass} benchmark, corresponding to improvements of 2.45\%, 3.40\%, and 19.11\% over the state-of-the-art model.